 - In an open project, click the Project tab on the ribbon.
 Alternatively, on the ArcGIS Pro start page, click Settings in the lower left corner.

 - In the settings list on the left, click Options.

-- Under Application, click General.
+- On the Options dialog box, under Application, click General.

 - Click OK.